 This is another challenge for hearing aid users in cold climates.
 When you wear glasses and enter a cold atmosphere, the lenses fog up.
 The same happens to hear aids when the environment changes from warm to cold.
 Moisture damage can happen if your hearing aids are exposed to changes in temperature for long periods of time.

 The hearing aids sound can weaken, crackle, cause static or even stop working.
 To avoid this from happening there are a few drying kits available, which will take away moisture.
 We recommend finding a kit that is small and light enough for your suitcase.

 Try to regularly open your hearing aid's battery compartment and wipe down inside with a cotton wool ball or cloth.
 Afterwards, leave open to dry and allow air to circulate.
 We would also advise taking your hearing aids to your audiologist who will check for any damage and fix any issues.

-It is never a nice experience when you lose you hearing aids – but losing your hearing aids in snow is far worse.
+It is never a nice experience when you lose your hearing aids – but losing your hearing aids in the snow is far worse.
 The chances of finding them are slim and if you do the water damage can be significant.
 Always invest in protective gear and clothing.